 Events as a catalyst for discipleship

-“EQUIP IS NOT A ONE HIT WONDER, BUT A GREAT CATALYST TO WOMEN’S DISCIPLESHIP IN YOUR CHURCH.”
+“EQUIP IS NOT A ONE HIT WONDER, BUT A USEFUL CATALYST FOR WOMEN’S DISCIPLESHIP IN YOUR CHURCH.”

 (Di Warren, EQUIP Night, Feb 2019)